iota-community/DAO-Pioneers/session-documents/2021/session-1.md

 From [What is participatory budgeting?
 A 60-second guide](https://pbscotland.scot/what-is-pb):

-"Participatory budgeting comes in all shapes and sizes, but basically it looks like this:
+"Participatory budgeting comes in all shapes and sizes, but basically, it looks like this:

 1. Ideas are generated about how a budget should be spent
 2. People vote for their priorities
-3. The projects with the most votes get funded"
+3. The projects with the most votes get funded."

 A popular web2 tool for participatory budgeting:  [Cobudget](https://cobudget.co/)